sharkparty/inconvenient-facts/README.md

 - Cheated in the 2016 election and obstructed justice in the investigation of that election.
 [Link for info](https://www.pbs.org/newshour/show/how-mueller-himself-factors-into-the-trump-obstruction-investigation)

-- Used his office to enrich himself, solicited bribes, and inflicted human rights abuses on migrant families.
-"President Trump has tried to use the presidency to enrich himself by promoting his businesses as extensions of his administration.
-That includes conducting government business at them, praising them in his official capacity, and even going so far as to offer exclusive perks to members of his clubs including access to government leaders, influence on government business, and in some cases, appointments to government positions."
-  - Vacations every weekend at his own resort, funneling government money into his business and costing taxpayers millions of dollars.

 - Been accused of sexual assault.
 [Source](https://en.wikipedia.org/wiki/Donald_Trump_sexual_misconduct_allegations), He also walked in on underage girls [regularly](https://en.wikipedia.org/wiki/Donald_Trump_sexual_misconduct_allegations#Allegations_of_pageant_dressing_room_visits) at his pagents
   - [Trump has been accused of Raping a minor](https://www.politico.com/story/2016/11/donald-trump-rape-lawsuit-dropped-230770), who's allegations had to be taken back due to threats.
 Source:
   - > "The lawyer who organized the event, Lisa Bloom, said Trump's accuser had received threats and was too frightened to show up.
 In the most recent suit, Trump's accuser asserted that while she was exploring a modeling career in 1994, she attended a series of parties at the Manhattan home of prominent investor Jeffrey Epstein.
 She alleges that during those parties the real estate mogul tied her to a bed and raped her.
 She also claimed Epstein raped her during that series of gatherings."